 Absolutely!
 There are many jobs within a CERT for citizens who want to be involved and help.
 Following a disaster, CERT members are needed for documentation, comforting others, logistics, etc. Non-disaster related team activities might include helping with special events and other responsibilities.

-During CERT classroom training, if one has a concern about doing a skill like lifting, just let your instructor know.
+During CERT classroom training, you have a concern about doing a skill, just let your instructor know.
 You can learn from watching.
-We would like everyone who goes through this training to be an active participant - whether it is "hands on" involvement, or learning the techniques by careful observation.
+We would like everyone who goes through this training to be an active participant — whether through hands-on involvement or through observing the techniques.

 I'm interested.
 What do I do next?